State Authorization of Distance Education and Professional Licensure Considerations

-The Center for Teaching Excellence Coordinator oversees Georgia Southern’s participation in the State Authorization Reciprocity Agreement (SARA).
+The Quality & Compliance Coordinator oversees Georgia Southern’s participation in the State Authorization Reciprocity Agreement (SARA).
 Georgia Southern’s participation in SARA permits students to complete Experiential Learning Placements in states other than Georgia, subject to certain limitations.
 Such placements include internships, externships, clinicals, practicums, clerkships, student teaching, rotations, and other on-the-ground supervised learning / field experiences.
-The CTE Coordinator is responsible for communicating with each department each semester in order to obtain an accurate state-by-state count for Georgia Southern’s national reporting obligations.
+The Quality & Compliance Coordinator is responsible for communicating with each department each semester in order to obtain an accurate state-by-state count for Georgia Southern’s national reporting obligations.

 Georgia Southern University has not made a determination that its curriculum meets educational requirements for licensure or certification in all states outside of Georgia.

 Federal regulations require Georgia Southern University to disclose whether its licensure-related degree programs meet U.S. jurisdictions’ (states and territories) educational requirements for licensure (34 CFR 668.43(a)(6)).